-I also encourage you to make your recovery work a practice, and devote twenty to thirty minutes a day to making simple changes that over time become the ground for living without the burden of sexual abuse.
+I also encourage you to make your recovery work a practice, and devote twenty to thirty minutes a day to making simple changes that, over time, become the ground for living without the burden of sexual abuse.

 Ambivalent Goddesses provides suggestions throughout for simple ways to create meaningful change, which I hope inspire you to invent some of your own methods.

 Not everyone with a history of sexual abuse wants to address what happened to them.
 Recovery work is time consuming and life changing.
 Indeed, you might naturally feel resistance to recalling the trauma.
-Personally, I didn’t start dealing with my history of childhood sexual abuse until I began having uncontrollable flashbacks.
+Personally, I didn’t start dealing with my history of childhood sexual abuse until I began having unrelenting flashbacks.
 Only then was I willing to deal with the past.
 So I understand if recovery work isn’t your ‘thing’.

 There’s a lot you can do to improve your life without going into the memories of what happened.
-In fact, research shows, for some people, getting into traumatic memories and rehashing the past is more harmful than helpful.
+In fact, research shows for some people getting into traumatic memories and rehashing the past is more harmful than helpful.